Attivilli/GITHUB/README.md

 # GITHUB
-This is sample repository for GIT and GITHUB
+This is a sample repository for GIT and GITHUB
+Written by: Vamsi A